-Paternity Establishment.
 Legally identifying the father is a prerequisite for obtaining a child support order.
-Under federal law TANF block grant applicants and recipients are required to cooperate in establishing paternity or obtaining support payments.
-Moreover, a penalty for noncooperation exists - if it is determined that an individual is not cooperating and the individual does not qualify for any good cause or other exception, then the state must reduce the family's TANF benefit by at least 25% and may remove the family from the TANF program.
-Federal law also (1) requires that paternity be established for 90% of the CSE cases needing such a determination, (2) requires a simple civil process for establishing paternity, (3) requires a uniform affidavit to be completed by men voluntarily acknowledging paternity and entitles the affidavit to full faith and credit in any state, (4) stipulates that a signed acknowledgment of paternity be considered a legal finding of paternity unless it is rescinded within 60 days, and thereafter may be challenged in court only on the basis of fraud, duress, or material mistake of fact, (5) provides that no judicial or administrative action is needed to ratify an acknowledgment that is not challenged, and (6) requires all parties to submit to genetic testing in contested paternity cases.
+Federal law requires TANF applicants and recipients to cooperate in establishing paternity or obtaining support payments.
+Moreover, a penalty for noncooperation exists.
+If it is determined that an individual is not cooperating and the individual does not qualify for any good cause or other exception, then the state must reduce the family's TANF benefit by at least 25% and may eliminate it entirely.
+Federal law also (1) requires that paternity be established for 90% of the CSE cases needing such a determination, (2) requires a simple civil process for establishing paternity, (3) requires an affidavit to be completed by men voluntarily acknowledging paternity and entitles the affidavit to full faith and credit in any state, (4) stipulates that a signed acknowledgment of paternity be considered a legal finding of paternity unless it is rescinded within 60 days, and thereafter may be challenged in court only on the basis of fraud, duress, or material mistake of fact, (5) provides that no judicial or administrative action is needed to ratify an acknowledgment that is not challenged, and (6) requires all parties to submit to genetic testing in contested paternity cases.
 (See CRS Report RL31467, Paternity Establishment: Child Support and Beyond, by Carmen Solomon-Fears.)

-Establishment of Child Support Orders.
-A child support order legally obligates noncustodial parents to provide financial support for their children and stipulates the amount of the obligation (current monthly obligation plus arrearages, if any) and how it is to be paid.
-A child support order is usually established at the time of divorce or when a welfare case is initiated.
-The 1988 child support amendments (P.L.
-100-485) required states to use their state-established guidelines in establishing child support orders.
-States decide child support amounts based on the noncustodial parent's income or based on both parents' income; other factors include the age of child, whether a stepparent is in the home, whether the child is disabled, and the number of siblings.
+Establishment of Child Support Orders

+A child support order legally obligates noncustodial parents to provide financial support for their children and stipulates the amount of the obligation and how it is to be paid.
+It is usually established at the time of divorce or when a welfare case is initiated.
+P.L.
+100-485 required states to use their state-established guidelines in establishing child support orders.
+States decide child support amounts based on the noncustodial parent's income or based on both parents' income;